Trump Orders Strikes Against Syrian Regime Airbase in Response to Chemical Attack - Breitbart

 “That attack on children yesterday had a big impact on me.
 Big impact,” Trump had said.
 “That was a horrible, horrible thing, and I’ve been watching it and seeing it, and it doesn’t get any worse than that.”

-It was reported earlier in the day that Trump was considering military options against the Syrian regime.

-Sen. Rand Paul (R-KY) called on the president to come to Congress to obtain congressional authorization for military action in Syria.
+Sen. Rand Paul (R-KY) called on the president to come to Congress to seek congressional authorization for military action in Syria.

 “While we all condemn the atrocities in Syria, the US was not attacked,” he said in a statement.
 “The President needs congressional authorization for military action and I call on him to come to Congress for a proper debate on our role.
-Our prior interventions in this region have done nothing to make us safer and Syria will be no different. – Senator Rand Paul
+Our prior interventions in this region have done nothing to make us safer and Syria will be no different.”

+Sen. Ted Cruz (R-TX) called Syrian President Bashar al-Assad a “monster” and a “puppet of Russia and Iran” but said he looked forward to the president “making the case to Congress and the American people” in the days ahead.

-Meanwhile, Republican defense hawks praised the airstrikes.
+Meanwhile, Republican and Democratic defense hawks praised the airstrikes.

 “Unlike the previous administration, President Trump confronted a pivotal moment in Syria and took action,” said Sens.
 John McCain (R-AZ) and Lindsey Graham (R-SC).